Jay Carlisle (and his Wingan Kennel) was "...undoubtedly the one to whom most credit is due for the rise in the popularity of Labradors in the U.S.A.”

 Adult dogs got cooked meat twice a week with commercial food, cod liver oil and yeast.
 Occasionally they got salmon or raw beef.

-While Jay Carlisle was looking for the best Labs, he was also looking for someone to manage his kennel and train the dogs.
-For that he looked to Scotland where scores of men learned the business as kennel men and game raisers.
+While Jay Carlisle was looking for the best Labs, he was also looking for someone to train the dogs.
+For that he looked to Scotland where many men learned the business as kennel men and game raisers.

 With the help of Countess Howe and many others, Carlisle found the right man.
 In 1934 he brought David D. Elliot to Long Island from Scotland.